hansenling/Prism/vacation/README.txt

 as it seemed like a redundant step.
 The coordinates are the important piece of data and more can be done with the coordinates.

 I was looking into adding options for modes of travel.
 Geopy uses the Google Maps API, so I was going to use this to find the distances for other modes of transportation.
 I also thought about optimized travel.
-This problem is close to the traveling salesman problem, but not quite.
-I thought I could possibly use Dijkstra's shortest path algorithm to find the shortest path from each city to another, then search through these shortest paths to find the shortest overall path.
+Google's API also has a waypoints feature which Google will optimize.
+This could be used for optimized traveling between cities.